Massimo Donati: Media career

 In 2018, Donati was unveiled as a new color commentator and pundit for DAZN, a role he left in June 2021 following his appointment as Sambenedettese's new head coach.

 He briefly resumed his role at DAZN between August and September 2021, leaving again after Sambenedettese was successfully readmitted into Serie D.

+Managerial career

-Coaching career
+Early career

 In June 2019, Donati joined the coaching staff at Kilmarnock under Angelo Alessio.

 On 25 June 2021, he was appointed as the new head coach of Sambenedettese.
 The club, originally scheduled to play Serie C in the 2021–22 season, was successively demoted to Serie D due to financial irregularities; nevertheless, in September 2021 Donati was confirmed he would stay at Sambenedettese also in the lower tier.
 On 31 October 2021, Donati was dismissed from his role following a negative start in the club's Serie D campaign.

+Legnago Salus

-On 16 June 2022, Donati was appointed as the new manager of Legnago Salus, who had just been relegated to Serie D.
+On 16 June 2022, Donati was appointed as the new manager of Legnago Salus, who had just been relegated to Serie D. After winning the Serie D Group B title and leading Legnago back to Serie C after one season, he was confirmed in charge of the club.

+In the 2023–24 Serie C season, Legnago made a surprising sixth-place finish and qualified for the promotion playoffs.
+From 4 November, Donati's side would lose only two matches, including one to eventual champions Mantova.
+Until 13 April, Legnago were Italy's only unbeaten team in the calendar year 2024.
+In the 2023–24 Serie C promotion playoffs, Legnago defeated Lumezzane in the first round but were eliminated in the second round with a 1–1 draw away to Atalanta U23, as a result of being the lower seed.

+Athens Kallithea

+On 12 June 2024, Donati was appointed as manager of newly promoted Super League Greece side Athens Kallithea.
+He was sacked on 13 December 2024 due to negative results.

+Sampdoria

+On 13 July 2025, Donati was unveiled as the new head coach of Serie B club Sampdoria.

+His stint at Sampdoria, however, turned out to be disappointing, with the fallen giants down to the bottom of the league by October, ending with a dismissal from his role on 18 October 2025, after a 1–3 loss against Virtus Entella.